 When going under debt counselling in South Africa, certain individuals have faced a number of difficulties in the past with regards to employment opportunities.
 This is due to the fact that when the debt counselling process was introduced in South Africa, many employers did not have the correct understanding of how it actually worked.
-However, today, signing up for debt counselling should not have any impact on your current job or on future employment opportunities and prospects.
+However, nowadays, signing up for debt counselling should not have any impact on your current job or on future employment opportunities and prospects.

 Debt counselling in South Africa, was developed and introduced in 2007 as a positive rehabilitation process to assist South African consumers struggling with debt, and is viewed in a positive light by most employers.